Smudded/ad-blocking-detector/readme.txt

 == Upgrade Notice ==
+= 3.4.0 =
+* Highly recommended performance improvement update!
+Addresses issues with backend/dashboard slow downs as well as a few other improvements.
 = 3.3.4 =
 * PLEASE UPDATE to version 3.3.3 as it incorporates crucial fixes for malware vulnerabilities.
 Ad Blocking Detector has been subjected to malware attacks this past week.
 = 3.3.3 =